Looking for a top notch boozy brunch in Old Town Scottsdale?

 The restaurants serve cuisines from around the world and many of them offer a patio and the key to any respectable brunch…great drink specials!

 Psst: We have a bunch of guides about Arizona.
-Browse them all here or see the post below about Scottsdale:
+Browse them all here.

 **Boozing Abroad contains affiliate links throughout the site.
 If you choose to purchase items through these links, we will earn a small commission at NO extra cost to you.
 Read the full disclosure policy here**